awatson1978/hipaa-audit-log-deprecated/README.md

 ````

 In a more realistic situation, HIPAA events will occur as parts of specific functions, usually related to adding or removing specific values to the databaes.
-As an example, here is a function from a symptom tracking application, which is equivalent to 'deleting a friend'.
+As an example (from a symptom tracking application), here is a function which is equivalent to 'deleting a friend'.
 In this case, a user in the database is being removed from a profile's list of approached collaborators.
 Note the use of hte log_hipaa_event in the callback to the database updates.

 ````js
 Template.userCardTemplate.events({